-POPULATION DESCRIPTION Qualified Medicare Beneficiary (QMB) This program covers the Medicare out-of-pocket expenses of low-income Medicare recipients, including premiums and copayments.
-However, eligible individuals may not be otherwise Medicaid eligible or seeking Medicaid eligibility.
-Low-Income Medicare Beneficiary (LMB) This program only pays the Medicare Part B premium for low-income Medicare recipients.
-However, eligible individuals may not be otherwise Medicaid eligible or seeking Medicaid eligibility.
-Expanded Low-Income Medicare Beneficiary (E-LMB) This program also only pays the Medicare Part B premium for low-income Medicare recipients.
-However, eligible individuals may not be otherwise Medicaid eligible or seeking Medicaid eligibility.
+POPULATION DESCRIPTION Qualified Medicare Beneficiary (QMB), not otherwise Medicaid eligible This program covers the Medicare out-of-pocket expenses of low-income Medicare recipients, including premiums and copayments.
+Low-Income Medicare Beneficiary (LMB), not otherwise Medicaid eligible This program only pays the Medicare Part B premium for low-income Medicare recipients.
+Expanded Low-Income Medicare Beneficiary (E-LMB) This program also pays the Medicare Part B premium for low-income Medicare recipients.
+However, all individuals eligible for this program cannot be otherwise Medicaid eligible or seeking Medicaid eligibility.
 Program of All-Inclusive Care for the Elderly (PACE) This program is for disabled individuals age 55 years or older residing in selected counties.
 Eligible individuals receive long-term care coverage through a managed care network.
 HCBS guidelines apply to individuals living in the community and institutional guidelines apply to those living in a facility.
 AIDS Drug Assistance Program (ADAP) This program is for individuals diagnosed with AIDS.
 Coverage for eligible individuals is limited to payment of prescription drugs related to treatment of AIDS.
-MediKan This program is for individuals who qualify for a cash payment under the General Assistance (GA) program.
+MediKan This program is for individuals with income under \$250 a month.
 Eligible individuals must meet program disability guidelines and must not be eligible for Medicaid.
-Sixth Omnibus Budget Reconciliation Act (SOBRA) This program is for non-citizens who are undocumented or who do not meet other non-citizen qualifying criteria and would otherwise qualify for Medicaid if not for their alien status.
+Sixth Omnibus Budget Reconciliation Act (SOBRA) This program is for non-citizens who are undocumented or who do not meet other non-citizen qualifying criteria (for example, documented immigrants must wait five years to be eligible) and would otherwise qualify for Medicaid if not for their alien status.
 Eligible individuals may only receive coverage for approved emergency medical conditions.
 Tuberculosis This program is for individuals diagnosed with tuberculosis and in need of care for this condition.
 Coverage for eligible individuals is limited to inpatient hospital care or alternative community-based services related to the condition.
 Public Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) This program is for individuals residing in public ICFs/IID who are not included in KanCare.
 Individuals residing in a private ICF/IID are included in KanCare.
 Residents of Mental Health Nursing Facilities and State Mental Health Hospitals (age 22-64) This program is for individuals residing in a nursing facility for mental health (NFMH) or a state mental health hospital for a long-term stay and who are between the ages of 22 and 64 years old.
 Individuals residing in a NFMH or state mental health hospital who are under the age of 22 or over the age of 64 are included in KanCare.